Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/dns/change-nameservers-at-network-solutions.md

 ## <a name="add-a-txt-record-at-network-solutions-to-verify-that-you-own-the-domain"></a>Agregar un registro TXT en Network Solutions para comprobar que es el propietario del dominio

-Antes de utilizar el dominio con Microsoft, tenemos que asegurarnos de que sea el propietario.
-Si puede iniciar sesión en la cuenta en el registrador de dominio y crear el registro DNS, Microsoft sabrá que es el propietario del dominio.
+Before you use your domain with Microsoft, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft that you own the domain.

 > [!NOTE]
-> Este registro se usa exclusivamente para verificar si se es el propietario de un dominio; no afecta a nada más.
-Puede eliminarlo más adelante, si lo desea.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

-Siga los pasos siguientes o [vea el vídeo (empieza en 0:47)](https://support.office.com/article/Video-Change-nameservers-to-set-up-Office-365-with-Network-Solutions-69b092e3-c026-4d19-a7d0-16cdb2d8b261?ui=en-US&amp;rs=en-US&amp;ad=US).
+Siga los pasos siguientes o [vea el vídeo (empieza en 0:47)](https://support.microsoft.com/office/69b092e3-c026-4d19-a7d0-16cdb2d8b261).

-1. Para empezar, vaya a la página de dominios en Network Solutions mediante [este vínculo](https://www.networksolutions.com/manage-it).
-Se le pedirá que inicie sesión.
+1. To get started, go to your domains page at Network Solutions by using [this link](https://www.networksolutions.com/manage-it).
+You'll be prompted to log in.

     > [!IMPORTANT]
     > Antes de seleccionar el botón de **Inicio de sesión** , elija **Administrar mis nombres de dominio** en la lista desplegable **iniciar sesión en:** .